-Special Management Area Permits
+Special Management Area (SMA) Permits

 . . . special controls on developments within an area along the shoreline are necessary to avoid permanent losses of valuable resources and the foreclosure of management options, and to ensure that adequate access, by dedication or other means, to public owned or used beaches, recreation areas, and natural reserves is provided.

-The SMA permit is a management tool to assure that uses, activities, or operations on land or in or under water within an SMA are designed and carried out in compliance with the CZM objectives and policies, and SMA guidelines.
+SMA permits are a management tool to ensure that uses, activities, or operations on land or in or under water within an SMA are designed and carried out in compliance with the Coastal Zone Management (CZM) objectives and policies, and SMA guidelines.
+Pursuant to Hawai’i Revised Statutes (HRS) § 205A-5, all state and county agencies shall enforce the CZM objectives and policies defined in HRS § 205A-2.

 SMA Permitting Process Overview